An Introduction to Particle Characterization

 Typical linear axis histogram

-As shown below, a volume-weighted histogram plot will emphasize the presence of larger particles over the smaller ones, given the more significant volume larger particles have compared to a higher number of smaller ones.
-Below are the volume-weighted results of the same sample shown in a number-weighted histogram above.
+As discussed above, the reporting of number and volume-weighted distrubutions are very informative.
+Volume-weighted histograms will emphasize the presence of larger particles over the smaller ones, given the more significant volume larger particles have compared to a higher number of smaller ones.
 Volume-weighted histograms are helpful to identify small amounts of agglomerates in samples.
 Number-weighted histograms are helpful to identify large quantities of fine particles in samples, resulting in clogging or filtration issues.
 Of course, using dynamic image analysis, objective evidence of these particles are given in the form of thumbnail images of every measured particle:

-A distribution is characterized by a mean as a single number.
-A mean value allows some information of the sizes present but does not issue any indication about the shape of the distribution or how broad or narrow it is.
+A typical size distribution is characterized by different values.
+One of the most common being the mean size.
+A mean value allows some information of the particle size but does not issue any indication about the shape of the distribution or how broad or narrow it is.
 The number or arithmetic mean is purely the average value.
 It is frequently denoted as D1,0.
 Other means take into account volume weighting and area.

 Assuming sphericity of particles, the generic definition of a weighted Dp,q mean diameter is